Philosophical Hall; American Philosophical Society

-The American Philosophical Society Hall has housed, since its completion in 1789, the organization Benjamin Franklin founded in 1743: The American Philosophical Society.
-Franklin founded it to stimulate interest in learning and promote "useful knowledge."
+Established in 1743 by Benjamin Franklin, the American Philosophical Society is the oldest learned society in America.
+The organization is dedicated to advancing the humanities and natural sciences, and this federal-style building known as Philosophical Hall has been the organization's headquarters building since its completion in 1789, thanks in part to a loan by Franklin himself to finish construction.
+The building is a National Historic Landmark and includes a museum that is open to the public.
+Franklin and other influential colonial Americans founded the organization to stimulate interest in learning and promote "useful knowledge" in subjects like history and science.
 In addition to Franklin's contributions, Thomas Jefferson served concurrently as U.S. President and president of the American Philosophical Society.
-The Hall building serves as our nation's first museum, national library, and academy of science.
-Inside, changing exhibitions highlight the intersections of science, history, and art.
-Jefferson's handwritten copy of the Declaration of Independence and the Lewis and Clark journals are among the critical documents, scientific specimens, patent models, portraits, maps, rare books, and manuscripts that comprise this extraordinary collection..
+In its early years, the building was home to the Philadelphia Museum, along with classes for the University of Pennsylvania and a vast library.
+Today, the building holds offices and a museum with changing exhibitions that highlight the intersections of science, history, and art.
+Jefferson's handwritten copy of the Declaration of Independence and the Lewis and Clark journals are among the critical documents, scientific specimens, patent models, portraits, maps, rare books, and manuscripts of this extraordinary collection.

 West side of the American Philosophical Society building in Philadelphia, PA